The High Court has held that the London Borough of Enfiel...Read more

 Donnchadh practises in judicial review across all areas of public law, human rights, and civil claims against public authorities.
 He is regularly instructed in strategic litigation challenges on behalf of individuals and NGOs and has appeared before the Court of Appeal as junior counsel in cases concerning children’s rights and discrimination law.

-Donnchadh is ranked in Legal 500 as a Rising Star in Administrative law and Human Rights and Community Care law and in Chambers and Partners as Up and Coming in Community Care law.
+Donnchadh is ranked in both Legal 500 and Chambers and Partners in his practice areas: Administrative & Public Law, Civil Liberties & Human Rights and Community Care.
 He was nominated for public law junior of the year at the Legal 500 Bar Awards 2023.

 Alongside his public law practice, Donnchadh acts in civil claims against public authorities, challenges to unlawful detention and advises organisations on the Equality Act 2010.
 His civil claim practice covers a broad spectrum of issues including claims for damages under the Human Rights Act 1998, negligence claims relating to care proceedings and claims arising from misuse of private information and breach of Data Protection Act 2018 and UK GDPR.